China's Hebei issues orange smog alert effective Nov. 1

-BEIJING (Reuters) - China’s top steelmaking province of Hebei has issued an “orange” smog alert effective from Nov.
+SHANGHAI/BEIJING (Reuters) - China’s top steelmaking province of Hebei has issued an “orange” smog alert effective from Nov.
 1, with pollution expected to be “severe”, the local environmental bureau said on Wednesday.

 It said unfavorable weather conditions, including rising humidity and weak southerly winds, would make it harder for smog particles to be diffused over the period.